 9 Out-of-This World Hikes In Alaska That Lead To Fairytale Foot Bridges

 Alaska is covered in hiking trails, both officially maintained and the rustic type that the moose carve through the woods.
 Taking a walk on a trail is a perfect way to appreciate the wild beauty of Alaska for everyone.
-These trails take you to fairytale footbridges, dripping with charm and scenic views.
-There are options all over the state, so no matter what area you are in Alaska this weekend, look for a fun hike to try and experience the way Alaskans have summer fun.
+Some of the best hikes in Alaska will lead you to somewhere special, and these trails take you to fairytale footbridges, dripping with charm and scenic views.
+There are options all over the state, so no matter what area you are in Alaska, look for a fun hike to try and experience the way Alaskans have summer fun.

 7. Resurrection Creek Foot Bridge

 In the Kenai National Wildlife Refuge near the Turnagain Arm, you’ll find the Resurrection Creek Footbridge.
-Watch the salmon run upstream from this vantage point in the late summer.
+It’s one of the best kid-friendly trails in Alaska to watch the salmon run upstream in the late summer.

 8. The Savage River Loop Trail Foot Bridge, Denali National Park

-The simple wooden footbridge lies on this easy path along a river valley in Denali National Park.
+The simple wooden footbridge lies on this easy path along a river valley in Denali National Park, so bring the whole family out for a day of outdoor adventure.
 You’ll love this quick leg stretcher while on any road trip or a make a day of it with a picnic in Denali.

 9. McCarthy Foot Bridge over the Kennicott River